ItsYourBoyNoah/Durchie/README.md

 - Edit .env.example to .env and fill in the token of your bot
 - Go to config.js and put in your discord ID to have access to eval, exec etc.
 - Run index.js
+# WE WONT PROVIDE SUPPORT FOR SELF HOSTING.
+EVERYTHING YOU DO IS AT YOUR OWN RISK.